suites-dev/suites/README.md

 }
 ```

-`automock` is for you!
+AutoMock is for you!

 ### Tell me more 🤔
 If you are using any TypeScript framework like Angular, React+TypeScript, NestJS, TypeDI, Ts.ED,
-Vue+TypeScript, or even if you are framework free, `automock` is for you.
+Vue+TypeScript, or even if you are framework free, AutoMock is for you.
-automock is framework agnostic, so everyone can enjoy it!
+AutoMock is framework agnostic, so everyone can enjoy it!

 The only assumption we make is that you are taking your class dependencies,
 (no matter if they are classes, functions or even interfaces) through the